ACE-AP: Violent & Threatening Behavior

 Regular Education Students

-A student who is found to have made a true threat will be subject to disciplinary measures, including, but not limited to, suspension and/or expulsion.
+A learner who is found to have made a true threat will be subject to disciplinary measures, including, but not limited to, suspension and/or expulsion.
 When deemed to be a necessary safety precaution, the district may require alternative placement or appoint supervision during the periods of suspension and/or expulsion for threatening behavior.
+Interventions and strategies will be documented on the Response for Engagement, Safety, and Effective Transition (RESET) Plan when the learner will be reintegrated into the school setting.

 Special Education Students

-Special education students found to have made a true threat will be disciplined in accordance with applicable policies and laws pertaining to the discipline of special education students.
+Special education learners found to have made a true threat will be disciplined in accordance with applicable policies and laws pertaining to the discipline of special education learners.

 Staff